New Skills at Work

 Small Business Forward

 JPMorgan Chase is committed to helping small businesses acquire the capital, expertise and other resources they need to grow.
 Small businesses are the cornerstones of local communities, creating jobs and spurring innovation.
-In 2015, our business was a top SBA lender for women and minority-owned businesses.
+We serve $4 million small businesses nationwide and are a top SBA lender for women and minority-owned businesses.

 Through our philanthropy, JPMorgan Chase funds nonprofits that implement innovative models connecting small businesses to vital resources that help them grow.
 In 2014, JPMorgan Chase launched Small Business Forward, a $30 million, five-year global initiative to support small businesses with the potential to grow, offer quality employment, and generate economic opportunity for underserved communities.
-By combining capital with highly targeted technical assistance and support networks, small businesses can overcome barriers to their development and help increase financial security for entrepreneurs and their families.
+In October 2016, JPMorgan Chase more than doubled the size of the global Small Business Forward program, committing $75MM over the next three years to connect underserved small businesses with capital, targeted technical assistance and support networks to help them grow and succeed.

 Helping individuals acquire the knowledge, skills and tools needed to promote financial health increases the resiliency and prosperity of households and communities.
 JPMorgan Chase supports a range of programs around the world to help individuals manage their daily finances, withstand unexpected emergencies and meet their long term goals.
 Specifically, we work with partners that apply insights from behavioral science and design to: